cpostbitbuckets/FRCSim/README.md

 ## Code Modules
 ### Robot Test Code
-There are two Robot projects, one for students to learn on and one for testing simulator code.
+There is a mentor-bot Robot project for testing simulator code.

 Path | Module
 --- | ---
-**/** | The root module containing a teaching robot for students to modify **/mentor-bot** | A bot for mentors to test with, because mentors need to learn to robot as well
+**/mentor-bot** | A bot for mentors to test with, because mentors need to learn to robot as well

 ### Simulator Modules